 3.3.1 The strategic aims set out in the Police and Crime Plan underpin the Police and Crime Commissioner’s overarching ambitions for delivering positive economic, social and environmental outcomes for Hampshire and the Isle of Wight.
 Delivery of the Plan is monitored internally within the Office of the Police and Crime Commissioner and also through the scrutinising function of the Police and Crime Panel.
 Ultimately, the Police and Crime Commissioner is held to account by the electorate.

-3.3.2 The Police and Crime Commissioner is currently reviewing the Police Estates Strategy and, specifically, economic sustainability and social and environmental benefits are at the forefront of that work.
+3.3.2 The Police and Crime Commissioner has an Estates Strategy in place.
+Economic sustainability and social and environmental benefits are at the forefront of that work.

 Determining the interventions necessary to optimise the achievement of the intended outcomes.

-Clear guidance and protocols exist for decision making and the involvement of the Deputy Monitoring Officer and the CFO ensures that decisions are made after relevant options have been weighed and associated risks assessed from a legal and financial perspective.
+Clear guidance and protocols exist for decision making and the involvement of the Monitoring Officer and the CFO ensures that decisions are made after relevant options have been weighed and associated risks assessed from a legal and financial perspective.
 Details of the guidance and protocols are set out in the Scheme of Corporate Governance.

 The budget setting process is well established.
 The budget is set by the Police and Crime Commissioner after proposals on the council tax precept are consulted upon with the public and scrutinised by the Police and Crime Panel.
 The budget is set in the context of achieving the Police and Crime Plan.
-Consultation for the 2023/24 precept and budget review took place, and crimes and incidents that are of most concern to residents and businesses within Hampshire and the Isle of Wight were captured and formed part of the Police and Crime Panel scrutiny.
+Consultation for the precept and budget review took place, and crimes and incidents that are of most concern to residents and businesses within Hampshire and the Isle of Wight were captured and formed part of the Police and Crime Panel scrutiny.